-• Which full IFRS standards have no equivalent in the IFRS for SMEs, and why that matters for scope
+• Which full IFRS standards have no equivalent in the standard, and why that matters for scope

-• The four areas where recognition and measurement differ most between the two frameworks: leases, financial instruments, revenue, and goodwill
+• The four areas where recognition and measurement differ most between the two frameworks (leases, financial instruments, revenue, goodwill)

 • How the third edition (February 2025) narrows the gap with full IFRS and what remains different